-Iced chai tea latte from Starbucks can now be made in your own home for a fraction of the cost!
+Iced chai tea latte from your favorite Starbucks coffee shop can now be made in your own home for a fraction of the cost!
 This chai tea latte recipe is made with chai concentrate, and can be made in 15 minutes!
-The total time does involve a cooling down period.
-This chai drink can be made ahead of time as well.
+A drink that can be made ahead of time as well.
 Just add ice and go!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.